OrderedChaos-Dev/ProjectVibrantJourneys/README.md

 5. Can I modify this mod for my own reasons?
 Yes, actually.
 Feel free to download the source and make your own changes/additions, under the conditions stated in the license below.
 For any modifications to improve anything in the code, submit a pull request and I will review it.

-You can also message me at modding.jt9@gmail.com or send me a PM on PlanetMinecraft or the MinecraftForum.
+You can also message me at modding.jt9@gmail.com or send me a PM on any of the above forum sites.

 -------------------------------------------------